daryl-software/git-up/README.md

 1. `git up` will first do some sanity checks,
-2. then, it will compare your commits to provisionning server which contains a clone of your git project
+2. Then, it will compare your commits to provisioning server which contains a clone of your git project
-3. In some case, a diff or a list of changed files will be displayed
+3. In some cases, a diff or a list of changed files will be displayed
-4. the provisionning clone will checkout your project to the git ref (commit, branch, tag, ...) you tell
+4. The provisioning clone will checkout your project to the git ref (commit, branch, tag, ...) you specify
-5. a SSH tunnel will be opened between the provisionning server and the deploy server
+5. An SSH tunnel will be opened between the provisioning server and the deploy server
-6. the project is rsynced to the deploy server, without the .git folder
+6. The project is rsynced to the deploy server, without the .git folder
-7. the deploy server will call another script which will rsync in parallel to all your production servers
+7. The deploy server will call another script which will rsync in parallel to all your production servers

 Why so many servers ?
 ---------------------

-In short, for security and performance, and safer delivers.
+In short, for security, performance, and safer deliveries.

-The provisionning server can have many roles and can be your development server.
+The provisioning server can have many roles and can be your development server.
 It is the last which will have the .git folder, and his main goal is to maintain a mirror of your production or staging code.
-You can use it as a demo environment !
-With him, many checks are done locally, in your LAN, it only use some disk space, no more than a clone of your git project.
+You can use it as a demo environment!
+Many checks are done locally with it, on your LAN, it only uses some disk space, not more than a clone of your git project.

 It is also a security step.
-Thanks to him, developpers will not have access to your production infrastructure.
+Thanks to it, developers will not have access to your production infrastructure.
 A lock is created at this step, to disallow split-brain or split-things.

 Finally, it's mandatory to have only one source to rsync to production servers, and to only have one deployment at a time.

-The "deliver server" is one of your production server.
-It can be a spare or a job server, but he has to be near your production servers.
-If down, any other production server can take the role.
+The "deliver server" is one of your production servers.
+It can be a spare or a job server, but it has to be close to your production servers.
+In case it's down, any other production server can take the role.
 A first sync to this server must be done, to do the parallel sync to all servers.

 Installation